agsb/jelly/documents/CircuitDesign.md

 ### Finite State Machine

-A binary up-counter 74HC393, U8, takes clock pulses from clock circuit, gives Q0-Q3 as A0-A4 into U1 and U2, clear is CR3 and _Q4-Q7 unused_;
+A binary up-counter 74HC393, U8, takes clock pulses from clock circuit, gives Q0-Q3 as A0-A4 into U1 and U2, clear is CR3 and second counter _Q4-Q7 unused_;

-A latch 74HC574, U4, takes D0-D7 from data bus, gives Q0-Q3 as A4-A7 into U1, clock is CK4 and _Q4-Q7 unused_;
+A latch 74HC574, U4, takes D0-D7 from data bus, gives Q0-Q3 as A4-A7 into U1, clock is CK4 and high nibble _Q4-Q7 unused_;

 Two eeprom AT28C16, U1 and A2, takes Q0-Q3 from U8 as A0-A3 and Q4-Q7 from U4 as A4-A7, U1 gives C0-C7 and U2 gives C8-C15.
 The D0-D3 as M0-M3, D4-D7 as T0-T3, D8-D11 as C0-C4, and D12-D15 as K4-K7, as lines for circuits.